vikneshrajsp/engineering-ascend/README.md

 #### **Individual Sponsors**
 - **Priority support** for questions and clarifications
-- **Early access** to new challenges and content
-- **Exclusive content** and advanced topics
 - **Personal consultation** for interview preparation

 #### **Corporate Sponsors**
-- **Custom branding** and company-specific content
 - **Team training sessions** and workshops
-- **Priority feature requests** and custom challenges
 - **Dedicated support** and consultation

 ### **💡 Why Sponsor?**

-Engineering Ascend has helped **thousands of engineers** prepare for system design interviews at top tech companies.
+Engineering Ascend aims to help **many engineers** prepare for system design interviews at top tech companies.
 Your sponsorship helps:

 - **📈 Scale the project** to reach more engineers
 - **🆕 Add new challenges** and building blocks